-Broadly defined, a business license is formal approval from a governmental agency for a business to legally operate in a certain jurisdiction.
-Some states require businesses to get a general state license while other states may only require a license from the city.
+Broadly defined, a business license is formal approval from a governmental agency for a business to operate in a certain jurisdiction legally.
+Some states require businesses to get a general state license, while other states may only require a license from the city.
 While there are a few states that have a general license, it is more common for a business to need a city business license.

 Every state and city is going to have different requirements, but below are some common business registrations:

 - Occupancy Permits – Zoning approval is often required to operate your businesses out of a commercial business location.
 In some municipalities, businesses operating out of personal residences will need to register for a home occupation permit.